worldbank/data-good-review/docs/howard-peer-review.md

 # Requirements of a Peer Review

-This document outlines the multiple steps involved in peer reviewing this data good.
+Thank you for choosing to conduct a peer review of our [Data Goods](https://worldbank.github.io/data-good-training/docs/introduction-to-data-goods.html)!

+This page outlines the objective, scope, logistics and criteria for conducting a peer review.

 ## Objective of the peer review